Alumni Leadership Recognition Awards

 Artistic/Cultural Achievement Award: Natalie Kamajian, Armen Adamian

-Natalie and Armen dedicated their studies to preserving Armenian culture and educating the public about important Armenian cultural practices.
-Natalie's focus is on traditional vernacular dance, and Armen is digitizing Armenian folk music.
+Natalie Kamajian, Armen Adamian recipients (United States, 2012) for their dedication to the studies of preserving Armenian culture and educating the public about important Armenian cultural practices.
+Natalie's focus is on traditional vernacular dance, and Armen’s is digitizing Armenian folk music.
 They have co-founded the Lernazang ensemble.
-Natalie and Armen chose to donate their $1000 award to VOMA, a civilian preparedness training center in Armenia.
+In recognition of our alum, the Foundation made a charitable contribution to VOMA, a civilian preparedness training center in Armenia.

 read more